YellowJacket17/michaels-adventure/README.md

 These files belong in the `sound` directory in the project root.
 The application will not run without being able to load them.

+## Illustrations
+All illustrations are omitted from the remote repository ddue to file size.
+These files belong in the `illustrations` directory within the `resources` directory.
+The `illustrations` directory is omitted altogether from the remote repository.

 ## JSON Guidelines ##

 In the below guidelines, all text contained within square brackets is meant to be replaced in actual JSON files.